YottaDB/YDBDoc/ProgGuide/internatn.rst

    ok
    YDB>

-This deletes the global variable ^G, then uses the $ $ set%GBLDEF as an extrinsic to set ^G to the collation sequence number 3 with numeric subscripts collating before strings.
+This deletes the global variable ^G, then uses the \$\$set%GBLDEF as an extrinsic to set ^G to the collation sequence number 3 with numeric subscripts collating before strings.
 Using $$set%GBLDEF as an argument to $SELECT provides a return value as to whether or not the set was successful. $SELECT will return a "FAILED" message if the collation sequence requested is undefined.

 **Examining Global Collation Characteristics**